0xricksanchez/sploitGET/README.md

 # sploitGET
 This is a simple wrapper script for https://sploitus.com that fetches either tools or exploit from their API for a specified search query.

-The resulting download URLs in the table are shortened via https://is.gd/.
+The resulting download URLs in the table are shortened via https://is.gd/ and https://git.io for github repos.
 By doing so and doing an automatic line break at a length of 30/50 characters the output of search queries nicely fits on one half of a 1080p screen with a terminal font size of ~13pts.